Grantham Prize

+Vision and objectives

 "The public deserves ready access to the kind of information and news that only outstanding independent journalism can provide," the Granthams said in announcing the prize.
 They say they want their annual award of $75,000 to "give that kind of reporting the honor, respect, and visibility it needs."

 The purpose of the Prize was to encourage outstanding coverage of the environment, to recognize reporting that has the potential to bring about constructive change, and to broadly disseminate the Prize-winning story to increase public awareness and understanding of issues focusing on the environment.

+Eligibility

 The prize was awarded annually to non-fiction made available to a general audience in the United States or Canada during the previous calendar year in newspapers, magazines, books, television, cable, radio, or online.

 Among the criteria jurors consider are the significance of the subject matter, quality and originality of the journalism, and the effort involved in telling the story.

+The Jury

 The Grantham Prize entries was judged by an independent panel of jurors, chaired by David Boardman, Seattle Times.
 Other journalists on the jury included Robert B. Semple, Jr., The New York Times; James Hamilton, Charles S. Sydnor Professor of Public Policy at "Duke University"; Susanne Reber, Center for Investigative Reporting; Deborah Potter, NewsLab, Philip Meyer, Professor, emeritus professor at the University of North Carolina School of Journalism and Mass Communication and Diane Hawkins-Cox, formerly of CNN.

+Funding

 The Grantham Prize was funded by Jeremy Grantham and Hannelore Grantham through The Grantham Foundation for the Protection of the Environment.
 The foundation seeks to raise awareness of urgent environmental issues and supports individuals and organizations working to find solutions.
 Their grantmaking supports communication and collaboration in environmental protection, with an emphasis on climate change.

+The metcalf institute

 The Metcalf Institute for Marine and Environmental Reporting was established in 1997 with funding from three journalism foundations and the Belo Corporation, The Providence Journal Charitable Foundation, and the Philip L. Graham Fund, and also from the Telaka Foundation.
 The Institute was established as a memorial to Michael Metcalf, a visionary leader in newspaper journalism and, from 1979 to 1987, the Publisher of The Providence Journal Bulletin.
 The Metcalf Institute provides science and environmental science training for reporters and editors to help improve the accuracy and clarity of reporting on marine and environmental issues.